2021 NBA playoffs

 The 2021 NBA playoffs was the postseason tournament of the National Basketball Association's 2020–21 season.
 With the COVID-19 pandemic impacting the NBA for the second consecutive year, the regular season was reduced to 72 games for each team and the start date of the playoffs was moved from its usual time in mid-April to May 22, 2021.
-It ended with the 2021 NBA Finals in July.
+It concluded with the 2021 NBA Finals in July, where the Milwaukee Bucks defeated the Phoenix Suns in six games after being down 0–2, marking their first championship since 1971.